CWang24/16-bit-Unsigned-Divider/README.md

-# 16-bit-Unsigned-Divider
+# 16-bit Unsigned Divider
-Key word: Full custom, Physical Design <br/>
+Key word: Full custom, Physical Design, Divider,  <br/>

 Designed for 16-bit unsigned data.
 All the values here are unsigned integers.
 This divider is one part of the [General Purpose Microprocessor](https://github.com/CWang24/Design-of-a-General-Purpose-Microprocessor)<br />